ntu-caokun/DIRECT/README.md

-# DIRECT:a DIffeREntial dynamiC programming based framework for Trajectory generation
+# DIRECT: a DIffeREntial dynamiC programming based framework for Trajectory generation
-a solver-free polynomial trajectory generation framework.
+A solver-free polynomial trajectory generation framework.
 Code will be released upon acceptance.